puraminy/ibmss/README.md

 Sometimes you want to add a comment to the selected fragment.
 To do this, press : (colon).
 Then you can write the comment in a bar shown below the article and hit Enter at the end.

-## Hotkeys when reading an article
+## other features

 Nodreader has many other features, which you can discover when you work with it.
-Some other hotkeys are listed below.
+Some hotkeys are listed below.
 They are accessible when you open an article.
 You can hit h to see the following list.

 ```
  Down)          expand the selection to the next sentence